alexiscarbillet/ac-electricity/docs/energy_source/coal.md

 ## History

-The use of coal to generate electricity has a rich historical background.
-Here are some key historical facts:

-**Early Experiments:** The use of coal to generate electricity dates back to the 19th century.
-Some of the earliest experiments in generating electricity using coal were conducted by Michael Faraday in the 1820s.
-Faraday discovered electromagnetic induction, which laid the foundation for the development of electric generators.

-**First Coal-fired Power Station:** The world's first coal-fired power station for public electricity supply was built by Thomas Edison in 1882 in New York City.
-This power station, known as the Pearl Street Station, used coal to power steam engines which drove electric generators.
-It provided electricity to around 400 lamps for lighting and a few other electrical appliances.

-**Expansion of Coal-fired Power Plants:** Following the success of the Pearl Street Station, coal-fired power plants began to proliferate rapidly in industrialized nations.
-These plants utilized advancements in steam engine technology to produce electricity on a larger scale.

-**Centralized Power Generation:** Coal-fired power plants played a crucial role in the development of centralized power generation systems.
-They allowed for the efficient generation of electricity at a single location and its transmission over long distances via power lines.

-**Transition to Alternating Current (AC):** The early coal-fired power plants built by Edison used direct current (DC) for electricity transmission.
-However, the development of alternating current (AC) systems, championed by Nikola Tesla and George Westinghouse, proved to be more efficient for long-distance transmission.
-Coal-fired power plants were adapted to generate AC electricity, leading to the widespread adoption of AC power grids.

-**Industrial Revolution Impact:** The use of coal for electricity generation was closely tied to the Industrial Revolution.
-As industries expanded and urban populations grew, the demand for electricity soared, driving the construction of more coal-fired power plants.

-**Environmental and Health Concerns:** While coal-fired power plants provided a reliable and relatively inexpensive source of electricity, they also contributed to environmental pollution and posed health risks to nearby communities due to emissions of pollutants such as sulfur dioxide, nitrogen oxides, and particulate matter.

-## How it works

-Let's delve into the details of how a coal-fired power plant works:

-**Coal Combustion:**

-   - The process begins with the combustion of coal in a furnace.
-Pulverized coal is typically blown into the furnace where it burns at high temperatures.

-   - The heat generated from coal combustion is used to convert water into steam.
-This steam is produced in a boiler, where water is heated by the high-temperature gases produced by burning coal.

-**Steam Generation:**

-   - In the boiler, water is circulated through tubes that are heated by the hot gases produced by burning coal.
-This heats the water and generates steam.

-   - The high-pressure steam produced in the boiler is directed to a steam turbine.

-**Steam Turbine:**

-   - The steam turbine is a large mechanical device with blades attached to a shaft.
-When high-pressure steam flows over these blades, it causes the turbine to rotate.

-   - As the turbine rotates, it drives a generator coupled to it.
-The generator converts the rotational energy of the turbine into electrical energy.

-**Generator and Electrical Transmission:**

-   - The generator consists of coils of wire rotating within a magnetic field.
-As the turbine rotates the generator, it induces an electric current in the wire coils through electromagnetic induction.

-   - The alternating current (AC) generated by the generator is then sent to a transformer to increase the voltage for efficient transmission over long distances.

-   - The electricity is then transmitted through power lines to homes, businesses, and other consumers.

-**Steam Condensation and Cooling:**

-   - After passing through the turbine, the low-pressure steam exits into a condenser.
-In the condenser, the steam is condensed back into water by transferring its heat to a coolant, typically water from a nearby river or cooling towers.

-   - The condensed water, now called condensate, is pumped back into the boiler to be heated again and turned back into steam, completing the cycle.

-**Emission Control:**

-   - Modern coal-fired power plants are equipped with emission control systems to reduce air pollutants.
-This may include scrubbers to remove sulfur dioxide (SO2), selective catalytic reduction (SCR) systems to reduce nitrogen oxides (NOx), and particulate matter control devices to trap ash and other particles.

-**Waste Management:**

-   - Coal combustion produces solid waste in the form of ash.
-This ash may contain toxic elements such as heavy metals and needs to be safely disposed of or recycled.

-   - Efforts are made to minimize the environmental impact of coal ash disposal, including storing it in lined landfills or recycling it for use in construction materials.

-Overall, coal-fired power plants operate on the principle of converting the energy stored in coal into thermal energy, which is then used to generate steam and drive a turbine to produce electricity.
-While coal has been a reliable and cost-effective source of electricity for many years, concerns about its environmental impact, particularly greenhouse gas emissions and air pollution, have led to efforts to transition to cleaner energy alternatives.
+Coal has been a cornerstone of electricity generation for more than a century.
+Its role in powering industrial growth and shaping modern energy systems is significant, though not without environmental costs.

+### Early Experiments

+The use of coal in electricity generation began in the **19th century**.
+In the 1820s, **Michael Faraday**’s experiments on **electromagnetic induction** laid the groundwork for electric generators, paving the way for coal-powered electricity production.

+### First Coal-Fired Power Station

+In **1882**, **Thomas Edison** built the world’s first commercial **coal-fired power station**, the **Pearl Street Station** in New York City.
+The plant burned coal to power steam engines that drove electric generators, supplying electricity to roughly **400 lamps** and a few appliances—marking the dawn of public electricity supply.

+### Industrial Expansion

+Following Edison’s success, **coal power plants spread rapidly** across industrialized nations.
+Advances in **steam engine and boiler technology** allowed for larger, more efficient plants capable of meeting rising urban and industrial energy demands.

+### Centralized Power Generation

+Coal-fired plants played a key role in establishing **centralized electricity systems**, where power was generated in large facilities and transmitted via power lines over long distances.
+This model became the foundation of modern electrical grids.

+### The Shift to Alternating Current (AC)

+Edison’s early plants used **direct current (DC)**, which was inefficient for long-distance transmission.
+The emergence of **alternating current (AC)** systems—pioneered by **Nikola Tesla** and **George Westinghouse**—transformed coal-fired generation, enabling efficient long-range distribution and global AC grid adoption.

+### Coal and the Industrial Revolution

+The **Industrial Revolution** fueled explosive growth in coal use.
+Factories, cities, and transportation systems all relied heavily on coal-fired energy, making it the backbone of industrial progress throughout the 19th and 20th centuries.

+### Environmental and Health Impacts

+While coal provided **abundant and affordable energy**, it also introduced serious **environmental and health challenges**.
+Emissions of **sulfur dioxide (SO₂)**, **nitrogen oxides (NOₓ)**, **particulate matter**, and **carbon dioxide (CO₂)** have been linked to **air pollution, acid rain, and climate change**.
+These issues have driven the modern shift toward cleaner and renewable energy sources.

+---

+## How It Works

+Coal-fired power plants generate electricity by converting the **chemical energy** stored in coal into **thermal**, then **mechanical**, and finally **electrical energy** through a series of thermodynamic steps.

+### 1. Coal Combustion

+- Pulverized coal is blown into a **furnace** and burned at extremely high temperatures.
+- The resulting **heat energy** converts water into **steam** inside a **boiler** lined with heat-absorbing tubes.

+### 2. Steam Generation

+- Water circulating through boiler tubes absorbs heat from combustion gases.
+- The **high-pressure steam** produced is collected and directed toward a **steam turbine**.

+### 3. Steam Turbine Operation

+- The turbine consists of blades mounted on a rotating shaft.
+- As steam flows across these blades, it spins the turbine, converting **thermal energy** into **mechanical energy**.
+- The turbine drives a **generator**, producing **electricity through electromagnetic induction**.

+### 4. Electricity Transmission

+- The **alternating current (AC)** produced by the generator is sent to a **transformer**, which increases the voltage for long-distance transmission.
+- Electricity then travels through the **power grid** to homes, industries, and other consumers.

+### 5. Steam Condensation and Cooling

+- After powering the turbine, the steam exits at lower pressure into a **condenser**.
+- There, it transfers heat to a **cooling medium** (usually water from a river or cooling tower) and condenses back into liquid water.
+- The **condensate** is pumped back to the boiler to repeat the cycle—an example of a **closed-loop system**.

+### 6. Emission Control

+Modern coal plants use advanced **pollution control technologies** to reduce environmental impact:
+- **Scrubbers** remove sulfur dioxide (SO₂).
+- **Selective Catalytic Reduction (SCR)** systems cut nitrogen oxides (NOₓ).
+- **Electrostatic precipitators** and **fabric filters** capture ash and fine particulates.

+### 7. Waste Management

+- **Coal ash**, the solid residue from combustion, contains trace metals and other pollutants.
+- It must be carefully **managed or recycled**, often stored in lined landfills or reused in **construction materials** such as cement or concrete.

+---

+## Summary

+Coal-fired power plants operate by **burning coal to produce steam**, which drives turbines that generate electricity.
+Despite providing **reliable and large-scale power**, coal remains one of the **most carbon-intensive** energy sources.
+Today, the global energy transition aims to replace coal with **renewable and low-carbon alternatives**, balancing energy reliability with environmental sustainability.